Civic groups threaten legal action over Makhanda’s roaming animal crisis

 In February 2025, the Municipality’s legal manager assured civic groups that steps were being implemented to establish a city pound and address the recurring problem.
 The promised deadline of February 15th has passed with no action taken.

 “Regrettably, we must report that the situation has deteriorated rather than improved.
-Your Municipality has done nothing,” the lawyers state in their legal notice.
+Your Municipality has done nothing,” the lawyers representing the civic groups state in their legal notice.

 Constitutional violations alleged